 The Parks, Open Space and Trails Plan is designed to protect and enhance nature while creating an active and healthy community with an abundance of recreational opportunities and a superior quality of life for all residents.
-Figure 26, Parks, Open Space, and Trails Plan graphically represents the major, community-wide components of the plan, including the general location of regional, community, neighborhood, and pocket parks, the river and tributary corridors, and various trail and pathway alignments.
-In addition, various local trail and pathway connections and localized open spaces are identified within the Community Village concepts in Section V of the plan.
-The intent of the plan is to establish the open space framework and define the general location and configuration of open space, while the precise location, size and design program will be determined on a phased basis through a series of Recreation Area Plan (RAP's).
-A RAP will be provided for each applicable Village Subarea or portion thereof as defined within Section VI of the Specific Plan.
+Figure 34, Parks, Open Space, and Trails Plan graphically represents the major, community-wide components of the plan, including the general location of regional, community, neighborhood, and pocket parks, the river and tributary corridors, and various trail and pathway alignments.
+In addition, various local trail and pathway connections and localized open spaces are identified within the Community Village concepts in Section III of the plan.
+The intent of the plan is to establish the open space framework and define the general location and configuration of open space, while the precise location, size and design program will be determined on a phased basis through a series of Recreation Area Plan (RAPs).
+A RAP will be provided for each major development project based on an approved preliminary RAP prepared for each Village Subarea Refinement plan as defined within Section V of the Specific Plan.
 The sections that follow will define the specific type and function of open spaces proposed within the project.